isgyane/Breast-Cancer-Detection-ML-Classification/README.md

 * **Support Vector Machine:** Effective in high-dimensional spaces, providing additional insights into tumor classification.

 ### Results and Validation
-The Logistic Regression model outperformed others with a cross-validation accuracy of 97.36%, making it the most reliable model for this dataset.
+Using the Stratified cross-validation score, the SVC model outperformed the others with a score of 97.36%, making it the most reliable model for this dataset.
 This high accuracy suggests that the model is well-suited for **initial breast cancer screening** in a clinical setting.

 ### Future Work and Recommendations
 * **Hyperparameter Tuning:** Experiment with different model hyperparameters to improve predictive accuracy.